ixd-physical-computing/IxD-PhysicalComputing-22/README.md

 ## Required Materials

-All needed materials will be provided in a Student Kit, that will be billed as a Course Materials Fee.
+Essential materials will be provided in a kit, which will be billed as a Course Materials Fee.
 Students have the option of buying additional materials to fulfill their project objectives.
-Tools and consumable supplies will be available in the VFL and in IxD's studio.
+Some tools and consumable supplies will be available in the VFL (7th Floor) and in IxD's studio.

+More information available in the parts and tools page (Updating).

 <br>